peranakanfrancis/nepal-coffee/site/content/products.md

 ---
 title: Thapa & Thapa Coffee Farm
-subtitle: where Himalayan Organic Arabica Bourbon Coffee origin
+subtitle: origin Himalayan Organic Arabica Bourbon Coffee
 type: products
 page: /products.html
 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
-  Thapa is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+    Thapa's coffee beans are organically shade-grown at 1900 meter above the sea-level.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/illustrations/green-coffee-beans.jpg
       text: >
-        We sell raw green coffee beans that are sourced directly from our own coffee plantation.
-All of our green coffee beans are organically shade-grown at 1900 meter above the sea-level.
+        Our Green Coffee Beans are grown on the higher altitude of Milche, one of the highland that make up Nepal and are considered one of the world's finest coffees.
+Roast them to your tastes.
-    - image: /img/illustrations/dark-coffee-beans.jpg
+    - image: /img/illustrations/darker-roasted-coffee-beans.jpg
       text: >
-        We also sell dark and roasted coffee beans that are sourced directly from our own farm.
-We’re proud to offer a variety of roasted coffee beans grown with great care for the environment and local communities.
+        Darker Roasted Coffee Beans possess the characteristically sharp, winey acidity typical of Himalayan Arabica coffees.
+This blend is medium to full body and fairly rich in flavor.
-    - image: /img/illustrations/coffee-gear.jpg
+    - image: /img/illustrations/lighter-roasted-coffee-beans.jpg
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        Nepal produces less than one percent of the world's coffee, and most of it is drunk by the Nepalese themselves.
+Our Lighter Roasted Coffee Beans are a medium bodied coffee with a sweetly pleasant flavor.
-    - image: /img/illustrations/coffee-tutorial.jpg
+    - image: /img/illustrations/blend-roasted-coffee-beans.jpg
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with us to learn anything you want to know about coffee roasting and brewing.
+        Blend Roasted Coffee Beans give you that strong Himalayan flavor with that rich and smooth Nepalese Roast to balance it out.
+This makes for a sleek and strong pot of coffee.
 #     - image: /img/illustrations/meeting-space.svg
 #      text: >
 #        We believe that good coffee has the power to bring people together.
 #        That’s why we decided to turn a corner of our shop into a cozy meeting
 #        space where you can hang out with fellow coffee lovers and learn about
 #        coffee making techniques.
 All of the artwork on display there is for
 #        sale.
 The full price you pay goes to the artist.
-  heading: What we offer
+  heading: Thapa Coffee
   description: >
-    Thapa is the ultimate spot for coffee lovers who want to learn about our Himalayan origin and support the farmers that grew it.
-We take coffee production to roasting seriously and we’re glad to be able to share high quality Nepali coffee productions to the anyone.
+      Thapa believes that good coffee has the power to bring people together.
+      That's why we got our website all set up and going to venture out to meet the likeliness.
 We are ready to work with coffee traders, distributors, retailers from all around the world.
 main:
   heading: Great coffee with no compromises
   description: >